Stop Gummy Melting for Good—It’s Not the Heat

 Water activity (aw): the stability metric most teams wish they tracked sooner

 Moisture percentage tells you how much water is present.
-Water activity (aw) tells you how “available” that water is to soften the gummy, increase tack, and create instability over time.
-Two batches can have similar moisture content and still behave very differently if their solids bind water differently.
+Water activity (aw) tells you how “available” that water is to soften the gummy, increase tack, and create instability.
+Two batches can have similar moisture content and behave very differently if their solids bind water differently.
+In quality terms, aw is one of the most useful tools for predicting stickiness, deformation risk, and shelf-life drift before they become customer issues.

 Glass transition (Tg): the line between stable and sticky

-Glass transition temperature (Tg) is the tipping point where a gummy behaves more like a structured solid versus a softer, flow-prone material.
-Water lowers Tg-often dramatically.
-So a gummy that seems “fine” at pack-out can become unstable later if moisture creeps upward during storage or distribution.
+Glass transition temperature (Tg) is the tipping point where a gummy acts like a structured solid versus a softer, flow-prone material.
+Water lowers Tg—dramatically.
+That means a gummy that seems “fine” at pack-out can become unstable later if moisture creeps up during storage or distribution.
+To use Tg thinking without overcomplicating operations, validate performance under realistic conditions: different humidity, different temperatures, and real packaging—not just a benchtop sample in perfect lab air.
+Lab air doesn’t count.

 Formulation levers that actually help